cantis/CoinPurse/readme.md

 ## 31 October
 Something wrong on the DB level, it appears to be in the production Postgres database.
 I've re-done the migrations but it still seems wrong.

+## 6 November
+Changed some documenatation and I'm fixiup that postgres error.